 Waiver of Premium

 If ‘waiver of premium’ is selected then, when you begin receiving an income from the insurance policy, the premiums paid will be refunded back to you until the claim finishes.
 Most ASU plans do not offer a waiver of premium option, meaning you must pay for the plan whether in claim or not.

 Some insurers also offer the option of protecting the value of any employment benefits, such as a company car or private health insurance.

 Receive a percentage of your income if, on returning to work, the illness or injury you claimed for restricts your duties and you earn less.
 Some insurers will also pay a top-up should you start a different occupation that pays less.

 Some insurers also offer the option of a cash sum if the life insured is admitted to hospital as an in-patient for a continuous period of more than a number of consecutive days during the deferred period.

-Option that enables cover to be increased without further underwriting on policy anniversaries or at key life stages such as marriage, having children, or in the event of a promotion-related salary increase.
+This option enables cover to be increased without further underwriting on policy anniversaries or at key life stages such as marriage, having children, or in the event of a promotion-related salary increase.

-The option to cover employer National Insurance contributions and any pension/life assurance premiums paid in relation to the insured individual.
+This option to cover employer National Insurance contributions and any pension/life assurance premiums paid in relation to the insured individual.